kojiishi/snap-height/README.md

 multi-line headings do not work well.
 See [heading example] in the Background section of [CSS Line Grid].

+Another such example is creating a note in smaller font size, whose lines do not snap to grids, but following normal paragraphs should be back to snap.
+Authors need to manage the box height to be the multiple of the unit height.

 I think we can live without features for multi-line headings in the _minimum_ level, but this section tries to see how much easy or complicated it is.